siddharthapriya/Termux_XFCE/README.md

 ```
 &nbsp;

+**Notes**
-#setup.sh file is an old version of install.sh and is not required
+1. setup.sh file is an old version of install.sh and is not required
+2. When a prompt comes 'Please enter username for proot installation:' do not leave it blank else there would be an error in installation

 Join the Discord for any questions, help, suggestions, etc. [https://discord.gg/pNMVrZu5dm](https://discord.gg/pNMVrZu5dm)